-Welcome to the 2014 SSWR Board of Directors Elections!
+Welcome to the 2015 SSWR Board of Directors Elections.

-This year, there are openings for one (1) President-Elect, one (1) Vice President-Elect, and two (2) Members-at-Large.
+This year, there are openings for one (1) Vice President-Elect, one (1) Treasurer, two (2) Members-at-Large, and one (1) Student Member-at-Large.
 The responsibilities of each open position are described below.
 In order for your vote to be valid, you must be a current SSWR member.

-- Mark Courtney, PhD, MSW, University of Chicago
+- Michael Spencer, PhD, MSSW, University of Michigan

-- Diane DePanfilis, PhD, MSW, University of Maryland
+- Karina Walters, PhD, MSW, University of Washington

 - Trina Shanks, PhD, MSW, MPhil, University of Michigan

-Each nominee has supplied a biographical sketch and vision statement.
+Each nominee has supplied a biographical sketch and vision statement (download here).
 We encourage you to read the following materials carefully before you cast your vote.
-To cast your vote use the online ballot at https://www.surveymonkey.com/s/SSWR2014elections.
+To cast your vote use the online ballot at https://www.surveymonkey.com/r/SSWRelections.
 Jennifer Lewis, the Administrative Director of SSWR, will be administering the online voting process.
 With this single exception, your ballot will be anonymous.

 Vice President-Elect (three-year term including one year as Vice President-Elect, one year as Vice President and one year as Past Vice President/Past Conference Chair.)